 NOTE 1: The period chosen is selected by the NEF based on its internal logic.

 5. The NSACF(s) confirms with Nnsacf_SliceEventExposure_Subscribe/Unsubscribe Response message to the NEF.
+This message may include the event reporting if available at NSACF and immediate reporting or one-time reporting was requested by the NEF.
+In case of untrusted AF, the NEF includes the AF-Service-Identifier corresponding to the S-NSSAI in the returned notification

 6. When the reporting condition for a subscribed event is fulfilled, the NSACF triggers a notification towards the NEF.

-7. The NSACF sends the Nnsacf_SliceEvent Exposure_Notify (Event ID, Event Filter, Event Reporting information) message to the NEF.
+7. The NSACF sends the Nnsacf_SliceEvent Exposure_Notify (Event ID, Event Reporting information) message to the NEF.
 If the subscription is for event based notification (e.g. based on the monitored event reaching a threshold value), the Event Reporting information parameter contains confirmation for the event fulfilment.
 If the subscription is for periodic notification or for immediate reporting, the Event Reporting information parameter provides information for the current number of UEs registered with a network slice (e.g. represented in percentage of the maximum number of the UEs registered with the network slice) or information for the current number of PDU Sessions on a network slice (e.g. represented in percentage of the maximum number of the UEs established on the network slice).

-8. When a single NSACF is returned from the discovery procedure, the NEF immediately returns, in step 7b, the notification received from the NSACF since the reporting condition is fulfilled.
-In case of untrusted AF; the NEF includes the AF-Service-Identifier corresponding to the S-NSSAI in the returned notification.
+8. When a single NSACF is returned from the discovery procedure, the NEF sends the Nnef_EventExposure_Notify(Event ID, Event Reporting information) message since the reporting condition is fulfilled.
+In case of untrusted AF, the NEF includes the AF-Service-Identifier corresponding to the S-NSSAI in the returned notification.

-When multiple NSACFs are selected for the requested NSSAI the NEF performs the aggregation from reporting NSACF(s) and maintain the overall usage of the S-NSSAI for the selected NSACFs as long as the subscription is active.
+9. When multiple NSACFs are selected for the requested NSSAI the NEF performs the aggregation from reporting NSACF(s) and maintain the overall usage of the S-NSSAI for the selected NSACFs as long as the subscription is active.